immutag/immutag/README.md

 - [ ] Add or update ipfs addr in store-addresses file on each file add or update.
 - [ ] Rollback or forward to when a specific file was changed.
 - [ ] High-level commands to sync files between imt users: `imt rollback --file ADDR`
-- [ ] List generations by specific file: `imt list-generations --file ADDR`
+- [ ] List generations by specific file: `imt list-generations --file ADDR`.
 - [ ] Remove file and tags (address stays): `imt remove-file`
 - [ ] High-level commands to sync metadata and files between users.
 - [ ] Add ipfs support.